Cute Succulent And Plant Doodles For Your Bullet Journal

 Realistic Succulent Doodle

-I feel like many elements to this tutorial make these look more realistic than the other ones.
+I feel like many elements of this tutorial make these look more realistic than the other ones.

 I can’t figure out what exactly makes them look more realistic.
 Maybe a shadow, perhaps color layering.